 Before injection, depress and spread the skin next to the intended injection site with your opposite hand.
-After the injection, pull the needle out and relieve the pressure on the skin.
+After the dose, pull the needle out and relieve the pressure on the surface.

-Injections should not be painful as they go through your skin, and they should not cause bruising unless you are using a dull needle.
-Our clinic will provide specific, detailed instructions about the lifespan of the needles you will be using.
+Injections should not be painful as they go through your skin and should not cause bruising unless you use a dull needle.
+Our clinic will provide detailed instructions about the lifespan of the needles you will be using.

 To prevent dull needles, do not push a needle through a rubber stopper of a multi-use vial since this severely dulls the needle.

-Finally, consider this.
-Many folks have a deep-seated phobia concerning needles.
-At times just the mere sight of a needle is associated with illicit street drug addiction.
+Finally, consider this: many folks have a deep-seated phobia concerning needles.
+At times just the mere sight of a needle reminds people of illicit street drug addiction.

-A picture of a dripping syringe often accompanies anti-drug articles and does an outstanding job of scaring people half to death and make them reluctant to inject anything, regardless of possible health benefits.
+A picture of a dripping syringe often accompanies anti-drug articles.
+It does an outstanding job of scaring people half to death and making them reluctant to inject anything, regardless of possible health benefits.

 And that includes injectable testosterone.

-But here’s the supreme irony: injectable drugs are much easier on the body than many oral medicines.
+But here’s the supreme irony: injectable drugs are much more comfortable on the body than many oral medicines.
 Why?
-Because injectable drugs bypass the liver, while many orals are metabolized by the liver.
+Because injectable medications bypass the liver, while the liver metabolizes many orals.

 Dissimilar to the typical needle-using junkie, users of prescription testosterone are exceedingly hygienic and well-versed in safe injection methods.
-In fact, the incidence of “problem shots” or infection is infrequent with these people.
+In fact, the incidence of “problem shots” or infection is infrequent among these people.

-Our clinic will provide you with the instruction, the testosterone, and the injection equipment to enjoy the miraculous benefits of testosterone safely and efficiently.
+Our clinic will provide you with the instruction, testosterone, and injection equipment to enjoy the miraculous benefits of testosterone safely and efficiently.